 As a not-for-profit organization with limited resources, many of these programs have been undertaken at a cost.
 We find sponsors and funders to support our programs where possible, but feel that it’s important to invest in the most environmental practices we can, which is why we have implemented an eco fee as a part of your ticket purchase.

 Our composting program has grown significantly over the years.
 What once started as a backyard composting initiative has become a huge part of our festival.
 We now use industrial composting services, allowing us to compost much more, including meat, bones and dairy.
 Compost bins can be found at each of our waste stations on site, backstage and at Enviro Headquarters in the Festival Campground.
 Beverages served in our taverns come in compostable cups.
 Each of our food vendors participate in our composting program as well by using only compostable plates, cutlery, napkins and packaging.
+In 2016, for the first time, the total amount of compost accumulated at the Festival out-weighed landfill waste.

 Bike Ride to Site

 The Bike Ride to Site is an organized group bike ride from Winnipeg to the festival grounds in Birds Hill Park.
-This program started in 2010 and has grown to roughly 300 participants each year.
+This program started in 2010 and has roughly 200 – 300 participants each year.
 It is a great alternative to driving out to the festival and a perfect way to lower carbon emissions caused by travel.
 A cargo van and volunteer bike riders accompany each group of riders into the park.
 We offer a 'park and bike' option and transport riders’ gear out to the festival site.
 Riders of all experience levels are welcome to participate.

 Bus Services – Folk Fest Express/Campground Shuttle